LacunaOmnibus/MontyLacuna/README.md

   cache actually needs to be cleared periodically
   - What's there now probably won't hurt any short quickie scripts, though it probably won't help those much either.
 But it would hurt a long-running program, eg LacunaWaX.
+  - The more I look at what's there, the more I think it exists as an example of how beaker (the caching module) works.
+I don't think the cache-every-call that I've got in there now is sensible at all.
 - Everything needs to be tested on Windows.
 In particular:
   - bin/captcha_test.py
 - Ack through everything for "CHECK" and fix.